Bonamente/Bonamente/README.md

 # Hello there! 👋
-## My name is Oleg and I love web technologies.
+## My name is Oleg, and I love web technologies.

 ### Tools & languages: